bgotchall/profile_page/README.md

 My official Profile website to be deployed at www.bobgotchall.com.

-React based brocure site with some nice styling.
+React based brochure site with some nice styling.

 Mobile friendly.